An adverse selection approach to power pricing: Conclusion

-\item excluding effectively some of the consumers, by offering a tariff which is too expensive in comparison to their alternative sources of energy. \end{itemize}

-Our tariff structure can compare to common electricity tariffs which are often linear functions of the consumed energy (see for example the Australia Queensland tariffs\footnote{Available at \url{https://www.dews.qld.gov.au/electricity/prices/tariffs}}).
-Indeed, our tariff is either linear or concave, in which case it could be approximated for example by a set of non--crossing linear functions of consumed power, these linear functions having a maximum power and a fixed charge increasing relative to this power limit.
-Interestingly, this kind of tariff structure looks quite similar to the regulated electricity tariff menu offered to residential consumers in France\footnote{For a description see \url{https://www.kelwatt.fr/prix/tarif-bleu-edf#resume}}.
-The main distinction is the concavity of our optimal tariff with respect to the power limit, whereas the French regulated tariff is convex.
-This difference may be induced by our limitation to offering a single tariff instead of a menu of contracts.
+Our tariff is either linear or concave.
+Thus, its structure can compare to common electricity tariffs which are often linear functions of the consumed energy (see for example the Australia Queensland tariffs\footnote{Available at \url{https://www.dews.qld.gov.au/electricity/prices/tariffs}}).
+Interestingly, it can also compare to regulated tariff menus\footnote{In practice, consumers can choose for instance: between having a standing charge or not; or having a duration of engagement or not.} that are offered to consumers.
+For instance, residential consumers in France can choose their maximal consumption which is associated to a different fixed cost plus a common linear pricing, these family of functions could potentially be used as an approximation to our concave tariffs.\footnote{Graphically, the French menu looks like a set of parallel segments with different lengths that could be linked to concave functions by some appropriate regression.
+For a description see \myself.} The main distinction is the concavity of our optimal tariff with respect to the power limit, and this difference may be induced by the fact that we offer a single tariff instead of a menu of contracts.
 By doing so, our tariff intends to address all consumers in a single function.
-As a future research project, we are planing to tackle the extension of our model to a menu of tariffs, allowing more flexibility for handling adverse selection.
+As a future research project, we plan to tackle the extension of our model to a menu of tariffs, allowing more flexibility for handling adverse selection.